PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Of course, we _would_ say PostHog is the best open source analytics platform, but if you need convincing then you can get started for free and decide for yourself today!

 ### Who is PostHog for?
 PostHog is the best open source analytics tool for companies that are focused on building a more successful product.
 It is especially useful for those that need to stay in control of their data, and who want an all-in-one platform instead of piecing together multiple tools.
 It is primarily designed for Engineering, Data Engineering and Product teams to use.
+There's also a fully-managed cloud option, which is [free to use up to 1 million events per month](/signup).

 ### Strengths
 - All-in-one analytics suite